ssanchezor/GNN-RS/README.md

   <img src="Images/Matrix Factorization.png" width="500">
 </p>

-The way it works is by decomposing the rating matrix, which is the one containing all the user-item interactions, into two rectangular matrices of lower dimension whose dot product will result in the same rating matrix again.
+The way it works is by decomposing the rating matrix (adjacency matrix), which is the one containing all the user-item interactions, into two rectangular matrices of lower dimension whose dot product will result in the same rating matrix again.
 In that way, we can end up with a matrix of features for each of the users and items, which will contain the latent representation of each of the entities, so we will have computed the embeddings.

 <b>Factorization Machine</b>